Pakistani textbooks controversies: Textbooks of religious education

-According to a study by Muhammad Azeem Ashraf, conducted at the Hunan University in Changsha, most of the teaching faculty members of those in Pakistan were to believe, Pakistan to be Islamic country & Islam to be associated with nationalism.
-As such, Islam can only be introduced through religious education, including for the most part as only Sunni Islam which leads to the exclusion of any minority religious thoughts & or beliefs from education, Pakistani citizenship & their human rights.
+According to a study by Muhammad Azeem Ashraf, conducted at the Hunan University in Changsha, most of the teaching faculty members of those in Pakistan were to believe, Pakistan to be Islamic country and Islam to be associated with nationalism.
+As such, Islam can only be introduced through religious education, including for the most part as only Sunni Islam which leads to the exclusion of any minority religious thoughts and/or beliefs from education, Pakistani citizenship and their human rights.

-The discoveries highlight the pervasive influence of the radical Islam procurement within the Pakistan nation & is a shedding light on a number of reasons behind the tendency to support, tolerate & or possibly condone terrorism.
-The educational materials utilized there in the Pakistani schools & in the education curriculum have contributing role to the promotion of any prejudice & intolerance towards Hindus, as well as other religious minorities in the nation.
+The discoveries highlight the pervasive influence of the radical Islam procurement within the Pakistan nation and is a shedding light on a number of reasons behind the tendency to support, tolerate and/or possibly condone terrorism.
+The educational materials utilized there in the Pakistani schools and in the education curriculum have contributing role to the promotion of any prejudice & intolerance towards Hindus, as well as other religious minorities in the nation.
 Moreover, a significant number of educators tend to perceive non-Muslims as "enemies of Islam."
-Pakistani textbooks clearly depict the non-Muslim citizens of Pakistan in a negatively biased manner, often characterizing religious beliefs such as Pakistani Christians to be representatives of Western & or British colonial powers while Pakistani Hindus are the minorities within the Muslim-majority population with affiliations to India.
+Pakistani textbooks clearly depict the non-Muslim citizens of Pakistan in a negatively biased manner, often characterizing religious beliefs such as Pakistani Christians to be representatives of Western and/or British colonial powers while Pakistani Hindus are the minorities within the Muslim-majority population with affiliations to India.
 This portrayal fosters tendencies such as hostility & even animosity.
-These history books are contaminating, not to mention indoctrinating to the minds of the youth done so with a deliberate propagation of false narratives & rigid ideologies.
+These history books are contaminating, not to mention indoctrinating to the minds of the youth done so with a deliberate propagation of false narratives and rigid ideologies.